mc-imperial/multicore-test-harness/README.md

   make all
 ```

+## Framework steps ##

+1. For each sared resource, create an enemy process and victim program pair.
+2. Tune the enemy process with their corresponding victim program
+3. Create the ranked list of hostile environments
+4. Determine the Paretto Optimal hostile environment
+5. Run benchmarks in the hostile environment

+### 1. Enemy processes ###

+We used the following enemy processes to stress individual resources.
+It is easy to extend the framework and stress different shared resources that we have not included and that might be particular to specific platforms.

+1\.
+Bus stress

+We have designed the enemy with the aim of hindering data transfers between the CPU and main memory.
+It reads a series of numbers from a main memory data buffer and increments their value.

+2\.
+Cache stress

+This enemy process causes interference in the shared cache.
+It executes operations that cause as many evictions as possible.

+3\.
+Memory thrashing stress

+This enemy process causes interference in the shared bus and shared RAM controller.
+Memory thrashing enemy processes that make frequent RAM accesses and thus cause a lot of bus traffic and keep the RAM controller busy.

-## Tuning the enemy processes ##
+### 2. Tuning the enemy processes ###

-There are two possibilities to train an enemy process to cause as much interference as possible
+There are three possibilities to train an enemy process to cause as much interference as possible

-* **Fuzzing**.
-Tries different possible configurations of the enemy process and record which one causes the highest impact on the SUT
+* **Fuzzing**. samples different configurations and remembers the best values.
+This approach has the advantage of being lightweight and providing a baseline for the more complicated techniques.
+* **Simulated Annealing** is a metaheuristic to approximate global optimisation in a large search space.
+It is often used when the search space is discrete (e.g., all tours that visit a given set of cities).
+For problems where finding an approximate global optimum is more important than finding a precise local optimum in a fixed amount of time, simulated annealing may be preferable.
 * **Bayesian Optimisation**.
 Bayesian optimization works by constructing an approximation of the interference caused by enemy process with various tuning parameters.
 This approximation is improved with every new observation of a new set of parameters.

 1\.
 Create a JSON file that defines the type of training process, with the following parameters:

-* **sut** : The SUT to which you want to train against
+* **sut** : The victim program used for tuning
-* **template_data** : The JSON files that describes the parameters and the ranges of the tunable enemy process.
+* **enemy_range** : The JSON files that describes the parameters and the ranges of the tunable enemy process
-* **template_file** : The template file of the enemy process.
+* **enemy_template** : The template file of the enemy process.
 This files can be found in th templates folder
-* **cores** : The number of cores on which to lunch the enemy process.
+* **cores** : The number of cores on which to lunch the enemy process
 * **method** : The training method to use.
-Either **fuzz** or **baysian**
+Either **ran**, **sa** or **bo**
-* **kappa** : If Bayesian optimization is used as a trainning method, this parameter allows setting the exploitation/exploration trade-off.
-A lower parameter encourages exploitation and a higher parameter encourages exploration.
+* **quantile** : When taking multiple measurements, what quantile to use.
-* **log_file** : The log files where all the training iterations.
+* **log_file** : The log files where all the training iterations
+* **output_binary** : Output folder where the best enemy binaries are sored
-* **max_file** : The files where the maximum interference is recorded and the parameters that caused it.
+* **max_file** : The files where the maximum interference is recorded and the parameters that caused it
-* **training_time** : The total training time, in minutes
+* **max_tuning_time** : The time (in minutes) after which the tuning process is stopped
+* **max_inner_iterations** : The number of iterations after which the tuning process is stopped.
-* **max_temperature** : The maximum temperature allowed before starting a training iteration
+* **max_temperature** : The maximum temperature allowed for a measurement to be considered valid.
-* **cooldown_time** : Cooldown time to be used between iterations, if no maximum temperature is defined

-*Note:* An example of such JSON files can be found in scripts/config_tune
+*Note:* Examples of such JSON files can be found in scripts/config_tune

 2\.
 Run the python script to start training: